Staying in Education until You’re 18

 It is essential for two reasons.
-First because industry experience provides you (the young person) with invaluable insight into the profession for which you are training.
-It gives context to the topics you are studying and demonstrates these principles when they are put into practice.
+Firstly, because industry experience teaches you about the profession you’re joining.
+Secondly, it gives context to the topics you are studying and demonstrates these principles when they are put into practice.

-There is no better way to obtain a first-hand view of your chosen professional field than completing work experience.
+There is no better way to get a real view of your chosen professional field than by completing work experience.

-Secondly, it is a requirement of all study programmes.
-The volume of work experience will vary according to your course but generally you will be required to participate in work experience opportunities for approximately 18-40 hours over a year.
+The volume of work experience will vary according to your course.
+Generally, you will be required to participate in work experience opportunities for approximately 18-40 hours over a year.

-However, some courses such as childcare, may require significantly more work experience.
-We have a fantastic team of Work Experience Coordinators who work across all curriculum areas, identifying brilliant opportunities for our learners.
+Some courses such as childcare may require more hours of work experience.
+We have a fantastic team of Work Experience Coordinators.
+They will help you find a placement that’s right for you.
 They work closely with our curriculum areas and employers.

-However, if you have a family friend or relative who is able to support you work experience placement please chat to your curriculum staff.
+If you have a family friend or relative who is able to help you to find your own work experience placement, then please chat to your curriculum staff.

 At Leicester College we believe that age should not be a barrier to education.
 Whether you are wanting to enhance your career prospects, learn a new skill or simply study a subject you love, we give you the opportunity to do just that.